ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/job/srun/README.md

 # Job component sample

-This sample illustrates how to write a slurm job component.
+This sample illustrates how to write a slurm job component run interactively (srun).
 It's MPI program which just print `hello <ARG>` or `hello world` without arguments.
 It's allows running a MPI job across several processes with the job defined `task` property.
 There is a 30s delay to allow retrieving job information (job ID and job state) during the job execution.